 - owned by the state, autonomous communities or local entities directly related to public safety or educational services (police stations, prisons or schools)

-- that are state owned or dedicated to national defence
+- that are state-owned or dedicated to national defence

 - belonging to the red cross

-- belonging to Embassies of other countries
+- belonging to the Embassies of other countries

-- cataloged as historical heritage
+- catalogued as historical heritage